depp/sggl/README.md

 You will need Python 3.x.
 You can emit a set of header files with the following command:

     python3 -m glgen emit linux 3.3 KHR_debug

+## Should I check the output into my repository?

+Currently, no.  This generates platform-specific output.